MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ## Alerts (Note, Tip, Important, Caution, Warning)

-Alerts an OPS-specific Markdown extension to create block quotes that render on docs.microsoft.com with colors and icons that indicate the significance of the content.
+Alerts is an OPS-specific Markdown extension to create block quotes that render on docs.microsoft.com with colors and icons that indicate the significance of the content.
 The following alert types are supported:

 ```markdown
 > [!NOTE]